 As a B Corp consultant, I often get asked questions about the B Corps, B Corp requirements, fees, timelines, and more.
-This post is provided as a resource to help you with any questions you might have about B Corps.
+This article is provided as a resource to help you with any questions you might have about B Corps.
 It’s fairly comprehensive, but if I missed something, feel free to contact me and I’ll do my best to help you.

 What is a Certified B Corp?

 A Certified B Corp is a business that has met high standards for social and environmental performance.
 For more information, see What is a B Corporation?: Everything You Need to Know.

 The B Corp requirements reflect the stringent process that companies must go through to get certified.
 For more information, see B Corp Requirements: The Essential Guide to Certification.

 What are the benefits of B Corp Certification?